 Maven Meter: City of Dreams Casino & Hotel

 Is it just me, or was City of Dreams a lot better 5 years ago?
-Melco Resorts seems to be pouring a lot more resources into Studio City now, leaving COD slowly simmering on the back burner somewhat, a bad sign in an industry that chews up older venues for breakfast then spits them out by lunch.
+Melco Resorts seems to be pouring a lot more resources into Studio City now, a bad sign in an industry that chews up older venues for breakfast then spits them out by lunch.

 I mean, where have all the hot mermaids gone?

 Whatever possessed them to close the best French restaurant in town (Tasting Room) in 2020?

 Why has most of the interior been converted into a TFS Galleria Mall?